shaspitz/sh0n-swap/README.md

 # sh0n-swap
 Sandbox for blockchain learnings, expanding on various online examples.

-TODO: expand functionality to buy sh0nToken with other existing tokens, or other chains, sidechains, etc. Get inspiration from exiting defi.
-Look into using a smart contract based bridge
+TODO: Add other tokens to DEX.
+Get inspiration from exiting defi.

 Maybe implement liquidity providing and rewards? flash loans?